 What is Bipolar Disorder?

-Bipolar disorder, formerly known as manic-depression, is a chronic mental illness that causes extreme mood swings from high to low and vice versa.
-Episodes can last hours, days, weeks, or months.
-The mood swings may even become mixed, resulting in feelings of elation and depression at the same time.
+Bipolar disorder, formerly known as manic-depression, is a waxing and waning mental illness that includes periods of "highs" and "lows" that can last hours, days, weeks, or months.
+These mood swings can even be "mixed," meaning that feelings of elation and depression occur in a rapid succession.

-Children with bipolar disorder are at a greater risk for anxiety disorders and attention-deficit hyperactivity disorder.
-These "co-occurring" disorders can complicate diagnosis,
+Youth with BPSD are at a greater risk for anxiety disorders, attention-deficit hyperactivity disorder (ADHD), and substance use disorder.
+These "co-occurring" disorders can complicate diagnosis.

 What are the Symptoms of Bipolar Disorder in Children and Teens?

 Every child goes through ups and downs.
-Bipolar symptoms are more powerful.
-The mood swings are more extreme.
+Bipolar symptoms are more extreme.
 They affect sleep habits, energy level, and the ability to think clearly.

 These are some common symptoms of bipolar disorder in children and teens:

 - Severe changes in mood, from extremely irritable to overly silly and elated